TrueUSD (TUSD) Price Hits $1.00

 About TrueUSD

-TrueUSD was first traded on March 31st, 2018.
-TrueUSD’s total supply is 3,059,836,123 tokens.
+TrueUSD’s launch date was March 31st, 2018.
+TrueUSD’s total supply is 3,057,058,171 tokens.
+TrueUSD’s official Twitter account is @tusdio.
+The official message board for TrueUSD is trueusd.medium.com.
 The official website for TrueUSD is tusd.io.
-TrueUSD’s official message board is trueusd.medium.com.
-TrueUSD’s official Twitter account is @tusdio.

 TrueUSD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as TrueUSD directly using US dollars.
-Investors seeking to trade TrueUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TrueUSD using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as TrueUSD directly using US dollars.
+Investors seeking to trade TrueUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TrueUSD using one of the aforementioned exchanges.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.